sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

 Automaton
 ~~~~~~~~~

-This set of points of :math:`\mathbf Q(\beta)` is described by the automaton :math:`\mathcal{A}` of the following figure describing the quasicrystal
+This set of points of :math:`\mathbf Q(\beta)`, associated to the Fibonnacci substitution, is described by the automaton :math:`\mathcal{A}` of the following figure (and such automaton always exists for sets of points coming from substitutions).
-associated to the Fibonnacci substitution:

 ..
 PLOT::
    :width: 30%